 The Guidebook for Stewards is organized in the following way:

 Part One introduces Extended Producer Responsibility (EPR), describes the common elements of the packaging and paper product stewardship regulations, and will help you determine whether you are an obligated steward.

 Part Two – How to prepare your steward report

 Part Two provides information on the type of data stewards should collect and best practices in reporting.

 Part Three – National material list

 Part Three provides definitions of the materials that stewards must report in British Columbia, Saskatchewan, Manitoba and Ontario, along with examples and reporting tips.
-Individual material lists are provided for each program as well as a national material list that incorporates all obligated materials in British Columbia, Saskatchewan, Manitoba and Ontario.
+Individual material lists are provided for each program as well as a national material list that incorporates all designated materials in all four provinces.